speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/go/README.md

 * `PullsListCommentsForReview` - List comments for a pull request review
 * `PullsListCommits` - List commits on a pull request
 * `PullsListFiles` - List pull requests files
-* `PullsListRequestedReviewers` - List requested reviewers for a pull request
+* `PullsListRequestedReviewers` - Get all requested reviewers for a pull request
 * `PullsListReviewComments` - List review comments on a pull request
 * `PullsListReviewCommentsForRepo` - List review comments in a repository
 * `PullsListReviews` - List reviews for a pull request